majbthrd/pico-debug/howto/openocd.md

 Info : Listening on port 3333 for gdb connections
 ```

 This OpenOCD terminal needs to be left open.
-So go ahead and open another terminal, in this one we’ll attach a gdb instance to OpenOCD:
+So go ahead and open another terminal; in this one we’ll attach a gdb instance to OpenOCD:

 ```
 $ cd ~/pico/pico-examples/build/picoboard/blinky
-$ gdb-multiarch picoboard-blinky.elf
+$ gdb-multiarch picoboard_blinky.elf
 ```

 Connect GDB to OpenOCD: